artsy/ezel/README.md

 At its heart Ezel is just a Backbone app and therefore relies on an external API as its data source.
 This can come in a [variety](http://expressjs.com/) [of](https://github.com/intridea/grape) [forms](http://flask.pocoo.org/) and it's up to you to choose the best technology to serve your data over HTTP.

 Once you understand how the above tools work, diving into Ezel is just a matter of understanding its patterns.
-After this, when you're ready, you can delete all of the example files and start clean by running `make clean`.
+After this, when you're ready, you can generate a new clean project without the Github example code by using `ezel --clean`.

 ## Project vs. Apps vs. Components